 Do you need athletic-type reflexes to fly?
 No. Although if you're the type of person whose reflexes are so slow that you're likely to get run over by two guys pushing a car with a flat tire, then you might have some difficulty.
 You don't, however, need what some folks call The Right Stuff.
 What's the right stuff?
 Well, let's just say that Forest Gump didn't have it, if you understand what I mean.
 If you have enthusiasm and desire, then you probably have what it takes.

 Part 61 is simply the FAA regulation rule number under which flight training is conducted.
 This is similar to saying that the laws of the road are based on vehicle code number blah, blah, blah.
 Part 141 is another block of regulations under which a flight school may operate in training students.
 All flight schools operate under Part 61 of the regulations unless these schools have specifically applied for and met the FAA's requirements to train pilots under Part 141 of the regulations.
 Why would a flight school want to train you under Part 141?
 The main reason is that it allows you to achieve your licenses in a slightly lower amount of total time (35 hour minimum under Part 141 as compared to a 40 hour minimum under Part 91).
 In a sense, the FAA keeps a closer eye on Part 141 certified flight schools.
 I'd like to say that this always ensures a higher quality of training, but this isn't necessarily true.
 There are Part 61 flight schools that are simply spectacular and offer excellent training, too.
 What determines whether a school does or doesn't do a good job is not the regulations nor is it the FAA.
 It's the owner, manager and other people involved in that school.
-Based on my experience, students take about the same amount of time to complete their training under Part 141 as they do Part 61.
+Based on my experience, students--training with the same frequency/schedule--take about the same amount of time to complete their training under Part 141 as they do Part 61.
 Therefore, when choosing a flight school, look for things like a good reputation, enthusiastic instructors and good airplane maintenance.
-Practically speaking, if the school advertises themselves as a Part 141 or Part 61 facility, this really doesn't make all that much difference.
+Generally speaking, if the school advertises themselves as a Part 141 or Part 61 facility, this really doesn't make all that much difference.

 Similar to the private pilot certificate, the sport pilot certificate requires flight training, a written and a practical flight test.
 The major difference is that the sport pilot license requires only half of the flight time required by the private pilot license, or 20 hours total.
 Sure, there are limitations to being a sport pilot such as being limited to carrying only one passenger and being limited to flying a one- or two-place airplane that fits into the light sport airplane category (we’re only talking airplanes here, not powered parachutes, weight-shift vehicles, etc.).
 Nevertheless, the sport pilot license allows you to do what all pilots want to do and that is to fly with a passenger.
 And, if you’re motivated, you can easily earn this license in just a few weeks.
 That’s the truth!
-Read more about becoming a sport pilot on my sport pilot page.
-If you wanted to earn a private pilot certificate just to have fun, then you can stop reading right here.
-If, however, you have other ambitions, like flying for a career, then take a look at my site: advanced pilot ratings.